vash2pid/texmipper/Readme.md

 Special thanks to
 -----------------
-Wildenhaus for his work on https://github.com/Wildenhaus/LibSaber Space Marine 2 Modding Community
+Wildenhaus for his work on https://github.com/Wildenhaus/LibSaber and Space Marine 2 Modding Community

 Dependencies
 ------------